Domains

 Domain validation

-We will need to validate that the MX DNS record of your domain is really set up to the corresponding host with HOSTNAME.uberspace.de..
+We will frequently validate that the MX record of your domain is really set up to the corresponding host with HOSTNAME.uberspace.de..
 The automated check will run normally every 30 seconds to lookup the DNS records of the domains you added to your account.
 If the correct value is missing this will be shown as an error next to the specific domain listing:

 [isabell@stardust ~]$ uberspace mail domain list